RebelAKL/Multiple_Poster_Reddit/README.md

-# Posting with Reddit API
+# Playing with Reddit API